csound/csound/examples/lisp/README.md

 4. Test the basic Lisp examples from Csound.
 On Linux if you have built Csound for sources and run Csound from your build environment, the commands are as follows.
 If you are running pre-built Csound you may need to change some pathnames.
 In any event these examples are completely self-contained, and should play the example piece "Xanadu" with real-time audio output.
  1. Render "Xanadu" using raw cffi calls (no Lisp wrapper code): `mkg@Sun-Yukong:~/csound/csound$ sbcl --load examples/lisp/test.lisp`.
- 2. Render "Xanadu" using Csound's cffi wrapper: `mkg@Sun-Yukong:~/csound/csound$ sbcl --load examples/lisp/test-wrapper.lisp`.
+ 2. Render "Xanadu" using Csound's cffi wrapper: `mkg@Sun-Yukong:~/csound/csound$ sbcl --load examples/lisp/wrapper-test.lisp`.
+ 3. Render the Common Music tutorial piece "Scales":
+ If for some reason cffi does not work on your system, I have also provided an sb-alien binding using lower-level foreign function calls specifically for Steel Bank Common Lisp.
+The filenames are the same except they are prefixed `sb-`.